raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ![Animation of the first-time setup screens shown to users of the Kit OS](images/piwiz.gif)

-After you have completed these steps, the Astro Pi will reboot itself and you will be ready to start using the Kit OS 🚀
+After you have completed these steps, the Astro Pi will reboot itself and you will be ready to start using the Kit OS. 🚀

 --- collapse ---
 ---